Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/10/2021 (Day 41)

+- 🙌 Attended the inspiring first day of @WomenWhoCode's conference.
+So many wonderful sessions from @KeshaWillz
+  @mycodinghabits @aritdeveloper @tashHendrick @susansivek and others!
+And it was great to see so many #100Devs 👋 @Blawblawblaw @tamsaucee @theDevbee.
+Can't wait for Day 2!
+- 👩‍💻 Implemented charts in expense tracker app - still have to refine the styling, but the basic functionality is in!

 ## 6/9/2021 (Day 40)

 - 🙌 Attended more fantastic sessions at @treehouse festival - Shannon from @Join_Tribaja on finding a job (and your tribe!) and @EmSchw's amazing Sleeping Beauty-themed presentation on slaying imposter syndrome!